Veterinary Assistant and Vet Tech Schools

 - Performing euthanasia

 Vet techs are not allowed to diagnose a condition, prescribe medication, or perform surgery.
 The specific kinds of tasks that they can legally perform vary from state to state.
-However, techs are generally allowed to carry out many advanced duties—often without supervision.
+However, a vet technician will generally be allowed to carry out many advanced duties—often without supervision.

 In a few states, there is no legal distinction between a vet assistant and a vet tech.
 In these states, vet assistants are allowed to perform any task so long as it happens under the supervision of a licensed veterinarian.

 Vet assistants, technicians, and technologists can work in a wide range of settings.
-This is not a comprehensive list, but common examples include:
+This is not a comprehensive list, but common examples of where you can find jobs with animals include:

 - Veterinary clinics